Godarck/PipBoy-CYD-Project/README.md

   RTC DS1307 with EEPROM or
   AT24C32 (AT24C64, AT24C256) EEPROM

-  /OPTIONAL/ GPS NEO-6M or simmular
+  /OPTIONAL/ GPS NEO-6M or simmular (3 different connections: UART RX-TX, i2c bridge SC16IS750, ESP32C3SuperMini)

   /OPTIONAL/ BMP280 or BME280 (if you need humidity)

-  /OPTIONAL in progress/ GY-MAX30102 Pulse and ox meter
+  /OPTIONAL/ GY-MAX30102 Pulse and ox meter

+  /OPTIONAL/ TOF10120 laser meter

+  /OPTIONAL GYRO in progress/

-  /OPTIONAL in progress/ TOF400C laser meter
+  /OPTIONAL MAGNITOMETR in progress/

 * Stylized Pip-Boy from Fallout